jbloomlab/jbloomlab.github.io/posts/2024-11-20_escapecalc_update.md

 ![key_sites](/assets/research/2024-11-10_escapecalc_update/key_sites.jpg)

 Note that while the [escape calculator](https://jbloomlab.github.io/SARS2-RBD-escape-calc/) initially just looks like a line plot, its interactivity allows you to explore epitope relationships among sites.
-For instance, clicking site 505 to simulate mutatin git also escapes most antibodies targeting sites 403, 405, and 504, since these sites are in the same epitope.
+For instance, clicking site 505 to simulate mutating it also escapes most antibodies targeting sites 403, 405, and 504, since these sites are in the same epitope.

 ![epitope_interactivity](/assets/research/2024-11-10_escapecalc_update/epitope_interactivity.jpg)